Berkeley Bowl Marketplace

 The Berkeley Bowl, a family-owned marketplace known regionally for its outstanding produce, relocated to a long-vacant Safeway Supermarket site.
 This project approximately doubled the size of the existing grocery store to 44,000 square feet, adding retail floor area, a 90 seat cafe, new second-floor administrative offices, and back-of-the-house service space.
 The scope of work included demolishing all but one exterior wall and expanding the building in three directions, creating a more urbane street condition along Shattuck Avenue.
-Sandblasted concrete block, cast stone, steel and glass provide a simple, economical and durable palette of exterior materials.
+Sandblasted concrete block, cast stone, steel, and glass provide a simple, economical and durable palette of exterior materials.

-The entrance of the new building is designed as a courtyard-like space, so as to encourage the kind of lively street life and community gathering which is a natural compliment to the Berkeley Bowl.
+The entrance of the new building is designed as a courtyard-like space, so as to encourage the kind of lively street life and community gathering which is a natural complement to the Berkeley Bowl.
 This project, backed by a coalition of neighborhood and community groups, marked a new era of revitalization for South Berkeley.

 Trachtenberg Architects: David Trachtenberg, A. Eugene Sparling, Patricia Solis-Fillon, Christian Dauer, Jason Dries-Daffner

 Structural Engineer: Ingraham DeJesse Associates

 Store Development: Certified Grocers (John Vierra)

 Builder: E.F.
 Anderson, Inc.